 Decatur Wire Die LLC was established in 1979.
 Manufacturing of natural diamond and carbide drawing dies started in a small plant in Decatur, IN.
 Known for their quality, customer service and reliability, DWD quickly expanded to service customers throughout the United States and North America.
 In the years following, DWD started production in Randleman (North Carolina), Danville (Kentucky), and acquired a plant in Oriskany (New York) to support its growing clientele and never-ending quest for total customer service.

 Industrias Esteves was founded in 1964 by the three brothers Alberto, Manuel and Mario Esteves.
 They started diamond die production in the town Hospitalet de Llobregat (Barcelona, Spain).
 At that time the company manufactured diamond- and tungsten carbide dies and tools and die-reconditioning equipment.
 In 1974, the company was moved to a new facility in Cervelló, close to Barcelona.
 For several coming years heavy investments on technology were made and the company continued to expand in export markets.
-In 1980 service and manufacturing units are founded in Mexico and Brazil.
+In 1991 and 1992 service and manufacturing units are founded in Mexico and Brazil.